dkletter/etl-project/README.md

 We dropped the following columns from the yelp dataset to keep things simple: `business_id`, `latitude`, `longitude`, `is_open`, `attributes`, and `hours`.

 Because the business category is organized as an array in the yelp data, we needed to find anything with `restaurants` or `coffee & tea` to eliminate non-restaurant businesses from the dataset.
 This was done using an OR regular expression off a keyword dictionary.
-The original yelp dataset was about 120 MB large and our priority was to reduce that as much as possible before loading it into the database.
+The original yelp dataset was about 125 MB large with over 160,000 rows.
+Our priority was to reduce that as much as possible before loading it into the database.
+After transformation, there were about 55,000 rows of data.

 ### Load
 We created a PostgreSQL database called restaurant_db and created two tables called top250 and yelp_data with the following schema: